Maintenance Setup

 - Before first use - to set initial values appropriate for your organization

-- When setting up automatic task assignment — configure TASKALLOCATION and optionally TASKALLOCATIONTRANSFORM
+- When setting up automatic task assignment - configure TaskAllocation and, if needed, TaskAllocationTransform

-Tip: If you are scheduling automatic work order generation as a batch job, set GENERATEWORKORDERSFORWARD to the same number of days as the batch job frequency.
+Tip: If you schedule automatic work order generation as a batch job, set GenerateWorkOrdersForward to the same number of days as the batch job frequency.
 For example, if the batch job runs weekly, set this value to 7.
 This ensures each generation run picks up exactly where the last one left off, with no gaps or duplicate work orders.

 Related Articles